• Skip to primary navigation

 • Lemon: I prefer to use fresh lemon juice whenever possible; this ingredient is added at the end of cooking, not combined with the other ingredients.

-• Rainbow Chard: Although the whole plant is edible, I remove the stalks and use the leaft greens in the soup.
-Chard is a superfood and one of the healthiest veggies on planet earth.
-One hundred grams of chard will give you 3 times the amount of vitamin K you need daily.
-You'll get more than 20% of your daily doses of vitamins C and A.
+• Rainbow Chard: Although the whole plant is edible, I remove the stalks and use the leafy greens in the soup.
+Chard is a superfood and one of the healthiest veggies on planet Earth.
+One hundred grams of chard will give you three times the amount of vitamin K you need daily, and you'll get more than 20% of your daily doses of vitamins C and A.

 • Carrots: Carrots added to soup adds a slight sweetness that removes the bitterness of greens.